docker/docs/desktop/extensions-sdk/index.md

 ### Part two: Publish and distribute your extension

 Docker Desktop displays published extensions in the Extensions Marketplace.
+The Extensions Marketplace is a curated space where developers from all over can discover extensions to improve their developer experience and upload their own extension to share with the world.

+All extensions submitted to the Extension Marketplace are reviewed and approved by our team before listing.
+This review process ensures a level of trust, security, and quality for developers using Extensions and allows for Extension developers to get feedback on what will improve their Extensions experience.

 If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/).
 We’ll review your submission and provide feedback if changes are needed before we can validate and publish it to make it available to all Docker Desktop users.

 ## What’s next?
 If you want to get up and running quickly with a Docker Extension, see the [Quickstart guide](quickstart.md).